pelias/query/README.md

 #### Default Variables

-You can initalize the variables in a collection when you instantiate it.
+You can initalize the variables in a store when you instantiate it.
 This library provides a dictionary of common [default values](https://github.com/pelias/query/blob/master/defaults.json).

 The defaults should be used in a majority of cases but you may change these defaults in order to modify how the queries execute for your specific installation.

+Note: You can override any of the defaults at runtime.

 ```javascript
 var query = require('pelias-query');